-Most recently published articles and research around workout nutrition has been strongly directed towards the importance of post workout nutrition.
-However, pre workout nutrition is an important concept, that if neglected can severely diminish and decelerate your fitness goals.
-For example, you’re about to set off on a long drive, but your fuel light is on and you’ve only 5 miles left in the tank.
-Can you predict what’s going to happen after driving 5 miles down the road?
-You’re going to breakdown and be left with no option but to roll your car home.
-Our bodies can be considered in the same way as cars or machines, they run off fuel and without an adequate supply these machines are unable to carry out their desired functions and are rendered useless.
-Therefore, in order to optimise performance and get the most out of your workout you need to supply your body with enough fuel and the correct nutrition or you’ll be left with little energy, fatigue and an increased risk of injury.
+Pre workout nutrition is an important concept, that if neglected can severely diminish and decelerate your fitness goals.
+For example, you’re about to set off on a long drive, but you’ve only 5 miles left in the tank.
+So, you’re going to breakdown 5 miles down the road and be left with no option but to roll your car home.
+Our bodies can be considered in the same way, they run off fuel and without an adequate supply these machines are unable to carry out their desired functions.
+Therefore, in order to optimise performance you need to supply your body with enough fuel and the correct nutrition.

 As many of you weight trainers may already know protein is the body’s main fuel for muscle synthesis and an essential for muscle growth, whereby most post work-out nutrition and supplementation plans suggest the consumption of whey protein for maximal progress.
 However, research also indicates that the consumption of protein, whey protein in particular, prior to training can also enhance training results.